gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 6. Karmada Scheduler
 7. Member Cluster

+#### Karmada API Server
+The aggregate API server is an extended API server implemented using Kubernetes API Aggregation Layer technology.
+It offers Cluster API and related sub-resources, such as cluster/status and cluster/proxy, it implements advanced capabilities like Aggregated Kubernetes API which can be used to access member clusters through karmada-apiserver.

+#### Karmada Controller Manager
+The karmada-controller-manager runs various custom controller processes.
+The controllers watch Karmada objects and then talk to the underlying clusters' API servers to create regular Kubernetes resources.
+The controllers are listed at Karmada Controllers.

+#### Karmada Agent
+Karmada has two Cluster Registration Mode such as Push and Pull, karmada-agent shall be deployed on each Pull mode member cluster.
+It can register a specific cluster to the Karmada control plane and sync manifests from the Karmada control plane to the member cluster.
+In addition, it also syncs the status of member cluster and manifests to the Karmada control plane.

+#### Karmada Scheduler
+The karmada-scheduler is responsible for scheduling k8s native API resource objects (including CRD resources) to member clusters.
+The scheduler determines which clusters are valid placements for each resource in the scheduling queue according to constraints and available resources.
+The scheduler then ranks each valid cluster and binds the resource to the most suitable cluster.

 ### Actions
 These are the steps that a project performs in order to provide some service or functionality.
 These steps are performed by different actors in the system.